 If feeling mushy romantic, compliment the spring flowers on your girly dress with a hint of blush pink on your lips; if in no-nonsense mood on an activity-filled day, try a sleek brownish red… Moisturise lips, outline with a brush or pencil, fill in going from the centre outwards and touch up with the brush or pencil of required.
 Matte or gloss – whatever spells comfort.

-And check labels to see if put together using safe and Halal ingredients and processes.
-Try out Halaal lipsticks that use natural, safe for the skin and uncompromising ingredients.
+And check labels to see if put together using safe and Halal Ingredients and processes.
+Try out Halal lipstick that use natural, safe for the skin and uncompromising ingredients.

 Let beauty and belief come together.